akeneo/pim-api-docs/content/akeneo-event-platform/getting-started.md

 ### 2. Create a Subscriber

-Once you have a valid PIM API token, you can create a subscriber.
-A subscriber can be seen as an entity where all of your subscriptions will be attached.
+You can create a subscriber once you have a valid PIM API token.
+A subscriber is an entity to which all of your subscriptions will be attached.

 The `technical_email` is used to send emails about the subscription status (`deleted`, `suspended`, `revoked`)
 ```bash